 Remember, our goal as educators is for students to become independent learners.
 To accomplish this goal we need to make sure that over time we transfer the responsibility for learning to the student.
 This is often referred to as the gradual release of responsibility framework.
 This framework is applicable across grades and content areas.
 Students may move back and forth between each of the components as they master skills, strategies, and standards.

-Providing scaffolded supports can be a challenging practice, but it is also one of the most powerful and effective teaching strategies that leads to students being successful with all types of learning tasks.
+Providing scaffolded supports can be a challenging practice, but it is also one of the most powerful and effective teaching strategies that lead to students being successful with all types of learning tasks.